18-year-old Corning of Silverthorne fights pain to take step toward Pyeongchang Big Air snowboard qualification

 "I was just like, 'I just have to ride, dude.'"
 Corning said. "'I can't let this place get to me twice.'
 So I just made a choice: 'I'm going to ride through it.
 It's fine.
 Nothing's broken so, just work through the pain.'"

-Corning initially — when fully healthy — had a bit of a different approach and plan for Sunday's big air finals.
+Corning initially, when fully healthy, had a bit of a different initial approach and plan for Sunday's Big Air finals.
 Beat up and struggling to rotate as efficiently as he wanted to, Corning's plans changed: He'd aim for two runs strong enough to get him on the podium.
 And if he could pull it off in the first two runs, he'd be able to rest his body and sit out a third run.

 Oh, and the snowboarder known for his compact and explosive power and amplitude would have to go higher.